vippsas/vipps-developers/settlements/sftp-report-service/README.md

 It possible to use the same public SSH key for multiple merchants and multiple MSNs.

+### Partners

-Partners may provide all their merchants with a common public SSH key that the merchants can use to give the partner access their settlements.
+Partners may provide their merchants with a public SSH key that the merchants can use to give the partner access their settlements.

-One merchant may have multiple MSNs, and give several partners access to one or more of them independently.
+A merchant may have multiple MSNs, and give several partners access to one or more of them independently.

 See: [Partner access](#partner-access).

 ## Add SFTP users

-All merchants can set up SFTP on portal.vipps.no.
-A public SSH key must be provided.
+All merchants can set up SFTP on [portal.vipps.no](https://portal.vipps.no) A public SSH key must be provided.

 ### Generate a public SSH key